Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Additional Comparisons / Metrics

-We also compute Inception and CLIP FID and observe that, in most settings, Dynamic Guidance outperforms Classifier Guidance.
-For high guidance scales ($\lambda=10$) Dynamic Guidance is biased towards generating classes that are better aligned with the initial noise.
-Thus, when generating, we end up with samples that are not distributed uniform across the ImageNet classes.
-We demonstrate this observation in Figures~\ref{fig:gen_classes_1} and \ref{fig:gen_classes_10}, where we show the final classification label for the generated images using Classifier Guidance and Dynamic Guidance.

-By not generating all classes equally, the Inception FID is affected since the Inception model is heavily biased towards balanced ImageNet generation (trained on ImageNet-1k), On the other hand, the performance of CLIP FID is not as heavily affected.
-To perform a fair comparison between Dynamic Guidance and Classifier Guidance that strictly enforces a balanced generated distribution for evaluation, we generate 100k samples and perform stratified sampling on the generated set to approximate a balanced 10k-sample distribution.
+We also compute Inception and CLIP FID and observe that in most settings Dynamic Guidance outperforms Classifier Guidance.
+For high guidance scales ($\lambda=10$), Dynamic Guidance tends to generate classes that are better matched with a wider range of initial noises, and so it ends up creating a distribution of generated samples that is non-uniform with regard to the ImageNet classes.
+This greatly affects Inception FID since the Inception model is heavily biased towards balanced ImageNet generation (trained on ImageNet-1k), whereas performance on CLIP FID is not affected.
+To fairly compare Dynamic Guidance to Classifier Guidance that strictly enforces a balanced generated distribution for evaluation, we generate a larger amount of samples and perform stratified sampling on the generated set to approximate a balanced distribution.
 We report the results in Table~\ref{fid_table} in the row titled \emph{+ DG $\lambda=10$ (balanced)}.